karl-zylinski/jzon-c/README.md

 - Triple double quote is used for multi-line strings instead of triple single quote.
 - Non-quoted object keys may contain any character except for colon.

+Parts of the code is based on the JavaScript Hjson implementation.
+There are a few things from Hjson which I haven't implemented yet.
+The multi-line string indentation rules aren't as sophisticated.

 ## How does jzon differ from SJON?

 - String value quotes are optional.